How do I become a puppy raiser?

 Will I get to meet the individual who receives the dog I train?

 Yes, as a puppy raiser you will have the opportunity to meet the individual who receives the dog you trained.
-Applicants for service dogs complete two weeks of team training with their potential service dog followed by a graduation ceremony (held at least once a year).
-You will participate in the graduation, hand off the dog to its new person, and celebrate reaching the goal of your dog graduating as a service dog.
+Applicants for service dogs complete two weeks of team training with their potential service dog followed by a graduation ceremony (held once each year).
+You will participate in the graduation, hand off the dog to its new person, and celebrate the team and reaching the goal of your dog graduating as a service dog.

 What if the dog is not placed as a service dog?

-Sometimes dogs in training can not be placed as service dogs due to reasons such as health or temperament.
-In the event that a dog needs a career change, we will evaluate the situation and determine what is best for the dog.
+Sometimes dogs in training can not be placed as a service dog due to reasons such as health or temperament that don’t meet the qualifications for this type of work.
+In the event that a dog needs a career change, we evaluate the situation and determine what is best for the dog.